 Yes, the Skywalk is wheelchair accessible.
 The Skywalk was intentionally designed to be entirely flat and accessible to people using wheelchairs, pushchairs, and walkers, ensuring that all visitors to the park can have an enjoyable experience!

 The buses running from the Discovery Center to the Skywalk are also equipped to accommodate individuals using wheelchairs and scooters.
+Those who use wheelchairs can participate in the Ice Explorer experience, which involves traveling onto the Athabasca Glacier.

 Two vans are available that have lifts to assist guests in wheelchairs to access the glacier safely.
 Afterward, the vans can transport them securely to the Skywalk.
 It’s best to inform staff beforehand if you need this assistance.

-Is the Columbia Icefield Skywalk Pet Friendly?
+Is it Pet Friendly?

 Have a stress-free time knowing you are free to take your time to explore and there are no time restrictions.
 Buses run frequently throughout the day back to the Discovery Centre.